quicwg/base-drafts/draft-ietf-quic-qpack.md

 This section specifies the following decoder instructions.

-### Entry Acknowledgement
+### Section Acknowledgement {#header-acknowledgement}

-After processing a field section whose declared Required Insert Count is not zero, the decoder emits an Entry Acknowledgement instruction.
+After processing an encoded field section whose declared Required Insert Count is not zero, the decoder emits a Section Acknowledgement instruction.
 The instruction begins with the '1' one-bit pattern which is followed by the field section's associated stream ID encoded as a 7-bit prefix integer; see
 {{prefixed-integers}}.

 This instruction is used as described in {{known-received-count}} and